0180 SQL Merge in MonetDB

 THEN INSERT RECORDS

-Now, table B, has one row, the same as table A.
+Now, table B, has the same rows as the table A.

 Merge with UPDATE